clear-route/.github/profile/README.md

 ## Who We Are

 We're a global technology consultancy that empowers enterprises to build and ship better software, faster.

 Our expertise lies at the intersection of three critical domains:

 - **Cloud Platform Engineering**: Building robust, scalable infrastructure that powers modern applications
 - **Quality Engineering**: Embedding quality from day one through automated testing, monitoring, and continuous feedback
-- **Developer Experience**: Creating efficient, joy-inducing developer workflows that maximize productivity
+- **Developer Experience**: Creating efficient, developer workflows that maximise productivity

-## Our Innovation: The Quality Cloud Engineer (QCE)
+## The Quality Cloud Engineer (QCE)

 We're building a new type of engineering role - the Quality Cloud Engineer (QCE).
-This innovative position combines expertise in:
+This innovative position bridges expertise across:

 - 🛠️ Cloud platform engineering
 - 🔍 Quality engineering practices